-So, here I am, a UBC graduate with a real live Bachelor's degree, and I like to think I’ve learned a thing or two about studying.
-Every semester, I learned something new about what it would take to succeed here, and what doesn’t work.
+So here I am, a UBC graduate with a real live Bachelor's degree, and I'd like to think I’ve learned a thing or two about studying.
+Every semester, I learned something new about what it takes to succeed here, and what doesn’t work.

-Here are 6 common studying mistakes that I learned to avoid:
+Here are 6 common studying mistakes that I've learned to avoid:

 1. The Marathon

-The problem: You find a desk in Irving and refuse to move ever again.
+You find a comfortable spot to study in and refuse to move ever again.
 You don’t even think about taking a break—that would be a waste of time.
-Don’t you know this assignment is due in 16 hours?
+Don’t you know the exam is in 48 hours?

-The solution: Whether you’re doing this because you think it’s efficient or because you left everything until the last minute, you’re not going to learn much.
-Our brains need rest time to process information.
+Whether you’re doing this because you think it’s efficient or because you left everything until the last minute, you’re not going to learn much.
+Your brain needs rest time to process information.

 Planning ahead is the key here.
-Instead of focusing only on your deadlines, work backwards and figure out when you need to start working on a project.
-Take into account how long each part of the work will take you.
-Chapman Learning Commons has an Assignment Calculator that’s great for this.
+Instead of focusing only on your deadlines, work backwards and figure out when you need to start studying each section of the material.
 You’ll feel less overwhelmed and more able to actually learn the material, as opposed to just cramming.